aoktox/autoproxy/README.md

 **Remove autoproxy**

-To remove the autoproxy script run the following command under the same user you installed Minstall under:
+To remove the autoproxy script run the following command under the same user you installed autoproxy:

 	rm -f /bin/autoproxy.sh